sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 been in a situation where both (a) and (b) were true.
-Maybe I will be convinced otherwise in the future, and probably a future version of this book would include a more detailed discussion of power analysis, but for now thit is about as much as I am comfortable saying about the topic.
+Maybe I will be convinced otherwise in the future, and probably a future version of this book would include a more detailed discussion of power analysis, but for now this is about as much as I am comfortable saying about the topic.

 ------